-Analysts at UBS Wealth Management predicted that U.S. GDP data due later in the day would reinforce "the picture of an economy performing at or above trend, justifying four rate hikes this year".
+UBS Wealth Management predicted that U.S. GDP data later in the day would reinforce "the picture of an economy performing at or above trend, justifying four rate hikes this year".

-But the Bank of Japan and European Central Bank could act as counterweights to a hawkish Fed -- euro zone inflation for February at 1.2 percent showed on Wednesday that the ECB's near-2-percent target remains years away.
+But the Bank of Japan and European Central Bank could act as counterweights -- euro zone inflation for February at 1.2 percent showed on Wednesday that the ECB's near-2-percent target remains years away.

 German 10-year bond yields meanwhile are set for their first monthly fall since October, down 2.5 basis points in February, while Japanese yields are just off two-month lows hit earlier this week